Why you need to know how to stop robocalls on your cell phone.

 2. Robocalls to Mobile Phones without Prior Consent

-The TCPA prohibits use of robocalls or spam text messages to both personal and professional cell phones.
+The TCPA prohibits the use of robocalls or spam text messages to both personal and professional cell phones.
 A robocaller violates the law every time they make an automated robocall or text message to a consumer’s cell phone without consent.
 The only circumstance that does not violate the TCPA is if the consumer previously gave the robocaller permission to call.
 In cases where consent has been previously given, the consumer can revoke that consent by notifying the telemarketer or debt collector to stop calling the cell phone.
 Source: Nolo – The TCPA Regulations

 Why haven’t government rules & regulations stopped robocalls?

 The laws and regulations designed to manage telephone communication in the United States are flawed in one major way: they do not take into account illegal spam callers.
 The Commission has a two-pronged challenge when battling the annoying robocalls plaguing your phone lines:

 - Illegal phone scammers hide in the shadows.
 Illegal robocalls are never going to abide by government rules and regulations when they place scam calls to your phones.
 Further, the Do Not Call List was only created to reduce legal businesses from harassing consumers, not illegal spammers looking to steal your money.

 - Caller ID spoofing is very difficult to track.
 The phone network is a very complicated system made up of many carriers and providers.
 Because caller ID spoofing is nearly untraceable without advanced audio-fingerprinting technology, it’s difficult to truly identify the identity of the caller.
 Unfortunately, the FCC and FTC simply do not have access to the level of technology needed to support the fight against robocalls.
 Instead, they recommend downloading a robocall blocker app to combat phone spoofing.

 How to stop robocalls on your cell phone